 Other epithelial cells help you experience your environment by having special sensors, called receptors, that collect signals.
 When you taste a favorite food or smell a flower, the receptors in these cells send the signal to your brain so you can enjoy every bite and sweet smell.

 Once you swallow that bite of food, it travels down a path lined with epithelial cells.
 When it gets to your intestines, another set of epithelial cells absorbs and transports nutrients from the foods you eat and helps process it for energy your body can use.
 Converting food energy to energy your body can use is the work of molecules called enzymes.
 Once again, it is epithelial cells that make and secrete the enzymes in your stomach.
-Epithelial cells also secrete hormones into your blood vessels, mucous in your nose and the breast milk which mothers feed their young.
+Epithelial cells also secrete hormones into your blood vessels, mucus in your nose, and the breast milk which mothers feed their young.

 What do epithelial cells look like?

 If you take a close look at epithelial cells using a microscope, you will see them tightly packed together.
 This helps make a protective barrier for our bodies.
 There are also some special door-like connections between each epithelial cell called gap junctions.
 The gap junctions are where the cells exchange nutrients.
 Unfortunately, sometimes viruses can use these doors to spread between cells, too!

 Epithelial cells come in different shapes depending on where in the body they're found.
 These shapes are called squamous, cuboidal, columnar, and ciliated columnar.